YiLimath/YiLimath.github.io/_posts/2025-01-10-blog-post-2-Birational-KahlerMMP.md

 > In general, we aim to study the following question: To what extent are natural geometric or sheaf-theoretic constructions on compact Kähler manifolds determined by analogous constructions in the projective setting?
 Further structural results could provide a general framework for reducing certain questions about Kähler manifolds to the algebraic setting.

+---
+## Part-I. Reading Notes on the Kahler minimal model program

 [Note-0 Overview of Kahler minimal model program](https://yilimath.github.io/files/Birational/KahlerMMP/Overview.pdf) [upd 10.9]

 [Note-1 Transendental Volume (for big cohomology class)](https://yilimath.github.io/files/Birational/KahlerMMP/Volumes.pdf)